(888) 595-9101 Call Now For Pricing and Availability

 How Can I Find A Care Facility for A Senior Who Suffers from Sundowners Syndrome?

 There are many long-term care facilities for seniors who are in need of dedicated memory care.
 There are memory care communities that are staffed with caregivers who are specially trained to deal with the needs of memory care residents.
 This also includes seniors who suffer from mild or severe cases of sundowners’ syndrome.
+Inquire about the experience and protocols for managing sundowning behaviours in one evaluation facility.
 Some assisted living facilities will have nurses or trained caregivers on the staff who work with memory care residents.
 Most local nursing homes also have special accommodations for seniors with dementia or Alzheimer’s disease.
 Sundowners syndrome may also affect seniors who do not suffer from a memory condition so it is important to ask the enrollment manager about their preparations for residents who may exhibit the ailment.

 What is the Best Way to Manage Sundowners Syndrome?